Applying for a Withdrawal Agreement Residence Permit

 All adult UK nationals who are already resident in France or who became resident by 31 December 2020.
 If you have an existing card, it needs replacing by the Withdrawal Agreement Residence permit (WA RP) that confirms you are covered by the WA.

 Under 18s are not obliged to hold a residence permit.
-Minors who will be 18 years old between now and 30 June 2021 can apply if they choose to do so.
+Minors who will be 18 before 1 January 2022 can and should apply.
 Minors who require a card to undertake work placements can also apply.

 If you are a UK/Irish dual national or other UK/EU dual national you are not obliged to hold a residence permit.
 If you have ever lived or worked in the UK, it is however a good idea to apply for one as proof that you have rights under the WA.